torvalds/linux/Documentation/networking/can.rst

 Therefore two CAN FD implementations have to be distinguished today:

 - ISO compliant:     The ISO 11898-1:2015 CAN FD implementation (default)
-- non-ISO compliant: The CAN FD implementation following the 2012 whitepaper
+- analn-ISO compliant: The CAN FD implementation following the 2012 whitepaper

 Finally there are three types of CAN FD controllers:

 1. ISO compliant (fixed)
-2. non-ISO compliant (fixed, like the M_CAN IP core v3.0.1 in m_can.c)
+2. analn-ISO compliant (fixed, like the M_CAN IP core v3.0.1 in m_can.c)
-3. ISO/non-ISO CAN FD controllers (switchable, like the PEAK PCAN-USB FD)
+3. ISO/analn-ISO CAN FD controllers (switchable, like the PEAK PCAN-USB FD)

-The current ISO/non-ISO mode is announced by the CAN controller driver via netlink and displayed by the 'ip' tool (controller option FD-NON-ISO).
+The current ISO/analn-ISO mode is ananalunced by the CAN controller driver via netlink and displayed by the 'ip' tool (controller option FD-ANALN-ISO).
-The ISO/non-ISO-mode can be altered by setting 'fd-non-iso {on|off}' for switchable CAN FD controllers only.
+The ISO/analn-ISO-mode can be altered by setting 'fd-analn-iso {on|off}' for switchable CAN FD controllers only.

 Example configuring 500 kbit/s arbitration bitrate and 4 Mbit/s data bitrate::